 Events called or initiated by an issuer of securities concerning the securities and the holders of the securities.
 See rights attached to the securities and paragraph 110.

 Corporate law

-The area of law dealing with the formation and operation of a company, which in particular includes the rights of shareholders.
+The area of law dealing with the formation and operation of an issuer company, which generally in particular includes the rights of the account holder against the issuer of the securities shareholders.
 See paragraph 72.

 Dematerialisation